microsoft/IoT-For-Beginners/4-manufacturing/lessons/1-train-fruit-detector/README.md

 ## Train an image classifier

 To successfully train an image classifier you need millions of images.
-As it turns out, once you have an image classifier trained on millions or billions of assorted images, you can re-use it and re-train it for just a small set of images and get great results, using a process called transfer learning.
+As it turns out, once you have an image classifier trained on millions or billions of assorted images, you can re-use it and re-train it using a small set of images and get great results, using a process called transfer learning.

 Once an image classifier has been trained for a wide variety of images, it's internals are great at recognizing shapes, colors and patterns.
 Transfer learning allows the model to take what it has already learned in recognizing image parts, and use that to recognize new images.